MetOffice/CSET/docs/source/contributing/code-review.rst

 it will have a different interpretation to if it was output at the start of the timestep.
 Throughout the entire notes section you should be checking for scientific inaccuracies and whether it can be easily interpreted by another scientist.
-This interpretation could be from just reading it alone (an expert in the area) or with sufficient referencing for those less familiar with the diagnostic.
+This interpretation could be from just reading it as an expert in the area, or with sufficient referencing for those less familiar with the diagnostic.
 Ideally, the extra reading should be kept to a minimum and there would be enough for someone to be able to interpret the diagnostic but know which papers to cite in a journal article.